List of non-coherent units of measurement: Proof: Alcohol concentration

-Savart
+Savart: Sound pitch

 The savart is an 18th-century unit for measuring the frequency ratio of two sounds.
 It is equal to 1/1000 of a decade (not to be confused with the time period equal to 10 years).
 The cent is preferred for musical use.

-Telecommunications traffic volume
+Erlang: Telecommunications traffic volume

 The erlang, named after A. K. Erlang, as a dimensionless unit is used in telephony as a statistical measure of the offered intensity of telecommunications traffic on a group of resources.
 Traffic of one erlang refers to a single resource being in continuous use, or two channels being at fifty percent use, and so on, pro rata.
 Much telecommunications management and forecasting software uses this.

-X-ray intensity
+Crab: X-ray intensity

 The crab is defined as the intensity of X-rays emitted from the Crab Nebula at a given photon energy up to 30 kiloelectronvolts.
 The Crab Nebula is often used for calibration of X-ray telescopes.
 For measuring the X-ray intensity of a less energetic source, the milliCrab (mCrab) may be used.

 One crab is approximately 24 pW/m^{2}.